decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Entities

-Entities are the basic unit in Decentraland scenes, those are our equivalent to Elements in a DOM tree.
-They share the same basic shape, they have a tag, attributes and children.
+Entities are the basic unit in Decentraland scenes; those are our equivalent to Elements in a DOM tree.
+They share the same basic shape; they have a tag, attributes, and children.
 That means we can create trees of entities.

 ```ts
 interface IEntity {